 With JetBlue’s seat blocking policy for flights through October 15, 2020:

-- Middle seats will be blocked on all Airbus A320 & A321 aircraft (where the configuration is 3-3)
+- Middle seats are blocked on all Airbus A320 & A321 aircraft (where the configuration is 3-3)

-- Aisle seats will be blocked on all Embraer 190 aircraft (where the configuration is 2-2)
+- Aisle seats are blocked on all Embraer 190 aircraft (where the configuration is 2-2)

-- Passengers traveling together will be allowed to sit together in seats that would otherwise be blocked
+- Passengers traveling together are allowed to sit together in seats that would otherwise be blocked

 JetBlue’s “Safety from the Ground Up” program